Premier League predictions: Kevin De Bruyne can outshine invisible Bruno Fernandes in derby

 The problem for this fixture is that all of United's attacking game-changers are low on confidence and out of form.

 Bruno Fernandes, who has 40 goal involvements in 41 appearances for the club, has scored just two non-penalties in his last 13 games and comes into this 'big six' encounter knowing he's netted just one non-penalty in eight fixtures with the elite teams this season.
-He's been 'Mr Invisible' when it's mattered for United.
+He has been 'Mr Invisible' when it has mattered for United.
 In fact, United have failed to score in their last six Premier League games vs 'big six' opponents - a total of 628 mins.

 Then you have Manchester City, who can attack you from all angles.
 If Ilkay Gundogan doesn't get you, Joao Cancelo probably will and if he doesn't then Ruben Dias will from a set piece.
 I think 21 wins is going become 22.
 A City win to nil makes plenty of sense at 7/4 with Sky Bet.